learningequality/ka-lite-installers/osx/release-docs/README.md

 1. Download the [KA Lite Mac OS X Installer for 0.17](http://pantry.learningequality.org/downloads/ka-lite/0.17/installers/mac/).
 1. Double-click the downloaded `KA-lite-Installer.dmg`.
 1. KA Lite Mac OS X Installer required Python 2.7.12 or higher versions.
-If you're not sure the version of python installed in your machine, double-click README.md for the instructions.
+If you're not sure which version of Python is installed in your machine, double-click README.md for the instructions.
 1. Double-click the `KA-Lite.pkg` package and click "Continue" when prompted about the "This package will run a program to determine if the software can be installed." message.
 1. Follow the setup wizard.
 The installation requires admin privileges.
 1. This package will run a program to determine if the software can be installed.